-Apart from lavish evening shows, daytime Champagne art auctions and bingo sessions, QM2 really sets itself apart with its multi-tiered enrichment program.
-"Cunard Insights" explores historical and contemporary issues presented by explorers, academics, former politicians, musicians, historians, film makers and the like.
-Obviously, there's quite a bit of variety here.
-One crossing may feature former Byrds frontman Roger McGuinn, another Jeffery Weinberg, an expert on U.S. presidents.
+QM2 also sets itself apart with its multi-tiered enrichment and speaker program.
+"Cunard Insights" explores historical and contemporary issues presented by explorers, academics, former politicians, musicians, historians, filmmakers and the like.
+Obviously, there's quite a bit of variety.
+One crossing might feature former Byrds frontman Roger McGuinn, another Jeffery Weinberg, an expert on U.S. presidents.
 On our crossing, author Bill Bryson appeared as the resident "celebrity" onboard; some passengers told us that they had booked the cruise just to see him.

 There are several other prongs to the enrichment program.
-The "Julliard Jazz Series" features performances by students and faculty from the prestigious music institution, Royal Astronomical Society presenters talk stars and solar systems, and the Royal Academy of Arts graduate company presents specially edited versions of classic plays and novels, each lasting no more than one hour.
+Depending on the sailing, the "Julliard Jazz Series" features performances by students and faculty from the prestigious music institution; Royal Astronomical Society presenters talk stars and solar systems; and the Royal Academy of Arts graduate company presents specially edited versions of classic plays and novels, each lasting no more than one hour.
 The Canyon Ranch spa also hosts daily lectures in nutrition and fitness in the Winter Garden.

 Queen Mary 2 (QM2) Public Rooms

 Queen Mary 2 differs greatly from regular cruise ships in terms of its layout and public room design.
-Being one of the longest, widest and tallest passenger ship ever built (it trails only Royal Caribbean's Oasis-class duo), the designers have come up with interesting solutions in terms of traffic flow and public room design.
-If you don't find today's smaller mega-ships easy to navigate -- well, you may need a little extra time to figure out Queen Mary 2; even after five days onboard, we still got lost.
+Being one of the longest, widest and tallest passenger ships ever built (it trails only Royal Caribbean's Oasis Class), the designers have come up with interesting solutions in terms of traffic flow and public room design.
+You may need a little extra time to figure out Queen Mary 2; even after five days onboard, we still got lost.

 There are up to 14 decks of accommodations and public rooms.
-Most of the public rooms, such as the reception area, the Royal Court Theatre, Illuminations (Planetarium), Britannia Restaurant and the Queens Room (ballroom), are located on Decks 2 and 3.
-The ceiling height on these decks is awesome -- at 3.8 meters, the equivalent of 1 1/2 decks!
+Most of the public rooms, such as the reception area, the Royal Court Theatre, Illuminations (Planetarium), Britannia Restaurant and the Queens Room (ballroom), are located on decks 2 and 3.
+The ceiling height on these decks is awesome at 3.8 meters -- the equivalent of 1.5 decks!
 Such expansiveness (not to mention fabulous art) contributes to an elegant ambience.

-Deck 7 can be described as the ship's daytime outdoor activity center and it's where you'll find the very popular encircling promenade deck -- complemented by comfortable lounge chairs -- and the Canyon Ranch SpaClub.
+Deck 7 can be described as the ship's daytime outdoor activity center, and it's where you'll find the very popular encircling Promenade deck -- complemented by comfortable old-fashioned looking steamer lounge chairs -- and the Canyon Ranch SpaClub.

-We also loved the huge, well-stocked library (and there are, in addition to terminals in the regular cyber center, a few extra Internet-connected computers here).
-It has some wonderful nooks and crannies.
-Adjacent is a fantastic book and souvenir shop, specializing in all things maritime (not limited to QM2); you can buy books, postcards, posters and other collectibles as well as writings by authors and lecturers sailing onboard.
+Adjacent is a fantastic book and souvenir shop, specializing in all things maritime (not limited to QM2); you can buy books, postcards, posters and other collectibles, as well as writings by authors and lecturers sailing onboard.

-QM2 does not accommodate bridge visits, but it has opened, on a trial basis, a viewing gallery behind the bridge.
-The facility is open on most (but not all) days, between 9 a.m. and 4 p.m.; only eight people are allowed to enter at the same time.
+QM2 does not accommodate bridge visits, but it does have an observation deck behind the bridge.
+The facility is open on sea days between 9 a.m. and 4 p.m.

 Queen Mary 2 (QM2) Spa & Fitness

 One of the nicest pleasures of a crossing is the luxury of time.
 And that means time to indulge in spa sessions or exercise.
-Even with high expectations, I was wowed by its fitness facilities!
 In Canyon Ranch's first-ever at-sea spa, there are 20,000 square feet of space on two different decks.

-The Canyon Ranch SpaClub is divided in three different areas: the Fitness Centre foremost on Deck 7, the SpaClub and Aqua Therapy Centre just behind, and the Salon on Deck 8.
+The Canyon Ranch SpaClub is divided into three different areas: the Fitness Centre foremost on Deck 7, the SpaClub and Aqua Therapy Centre just behind, and the Salon on Deck 8.
 The Fitness Centre is fitted with latest gym equipment; each has its own TV.
 The Fitness Centre is open from 6 a.m. until 8 p.m. daily, and its use is complimentary.
 However, if you want to use any lockers or showers, you have to buy a SpaClub Passport to the Aqua Therapy Centre, costing between $40 per day and $105 for a week.
 The Passport also allows you to take specialized fitness classes, such as Pilates or indoor cycling, and it gives you access to the Aqua Therapy Centre.

-In the Canyon Ranch SpaClub, services include a range of massages, facials, body wraps and scrubs.
+At the Canyon Ranch SpaClub, services include a range of massages, facials, body wraps and scrubs.
 All prices include a 12.5 percent gratuity.
 The therapists also do not try to sell any body care products after the treatment, which is not the case in many other cruise lines' shipboard spas.
 The SpaClub does have a lounge where you can relax before and after your treatments; some fashion magazines and better-tasting flavored water (on the day we was there, the lemons made it too strong to drink) would have made this feel more indulgent.

-Sports facilities include a basketball court and a paddle tennis court on Deck 13 and a single (and sad looking) Ping-Pong table in the Pavilion pool area.
-The basketball and paddle tennis courts themselves were nice, but being located forward of the deck the place was normally too windy for an enjoyable game.
+Shipboard sports facilities include a basketball court and a paddle tennis court on Deck 13 and a single Ping-Pong table in the Pavilion pool area.
+The basketball and paddle tennis courts themselves are nice, but their forward location normally makes them too windy for an enjoyable game.
 There are also golf simulators called Fairways that book up early, as well as extensive shuffleboard.
 There's no running track, although some passengers keep up a brisk pace on the Promenade.